Determinantally equivalent nonzero functions: Abstract

 \section{Abstract}

+We study the problem raised in [Marco Stevens, Equivalent symmetric kernels of determinantal point processes, RMTA, 10(03):2150027, 2021] concerning the extension of its main result to the more general (potentially non-symmetric) setting.
+We construct a counterexample disproving the conjecture proposed in the paper, and subsequently solve it under some additional minor assumptions that preclude such counterexamples.

-We solve the problem posed in [Random Matrices: Theory and Applications, 10(03):2150027, 2021].
-Plainly, let $K$ and $Q$ be two $\mathbb{F}$-valued functions over $\Lambda^2$, where $\Lambda$ is some abstract set (of arbitrary cardinality) and $\mathbb{F}$ is an arbitrary field.
-If $Q$ and $K$ are related via for every $x_1,\ldots,x_n\in\Lambda$ and $n>0$, what are all the possible transformations that transform $Q$ into $K$?
-The aforementioned paper conjectured the following two: $(Tf)(x,y)=f(y,x)$; and $(Tf)(x,y)=g(x)g(y)^{-1}f(x,y)$ for some non-zero function $g$.
-Restricting to symmetric $K$ and $Q$, the same paper confirms this conjectured classification.
-By extending the graph-theoretic techniques of said paper, we show that, while there do exist counterexamples, under some surprisingly simple and natural conditions the conjecture remains valid even with the symmetry constraints on $K$ and $Q$ relaxed.
+The problem is plainly stated as follows: Let $\Lambda$ be a set and $\mathbb{F}$ a field, and suppose that $K,Q:\Lambda^2\to\mathbb{F}$ are two functions such that for any $n\in\mathbb{N}$ and $x_1,x_2,\ldots,x_n\in\Lambda$, the determinants of matrices $(K(x_i,x_j))_{1\leq i,j\leq n}$ and $(Q(x_i,x_j))_{1\leq i,j\leq n}$ agree.
+What are all the possible transformations that transform $Q$ into $K$?
+In [Marco Stevens, Equivalent symmetric kernels of determinantal point processes, RMTA, 10(03):2150027, 2021] the following two were conjectured: $(Tf)(x,y)=f(y,x)$; and $(Tf)(x,y)=g(x)g(y)^{-1}f(x,y)$ for some nowhere-zero function $g$.
+In the same paper, this conjectured classification is verified in the case of symmetric functions $K$ and $Q$.
+By extending the graph-theoretic techniques of the paper, we show that under some surprisingly simple and natural conditions the conjecture remains valid even with the symmetry constraints relaxed.

 By taking $\Lambda$ finite, the above problem, furthermore, reduces to that between two square matrices investigated in [Raphael Loewy, Principal minors and diagonal similarity of matrices, Linear Algebra and its Applications 78 (1986), 23--64].
-Hence, our paper additionally sheds light on an underlying combinatorial structure, and presents a non-linear-algebraic proof that uses only elementary combinatorics.
+Hence, our paper presents a simple non-linear-algebraic proof that uses only some elementary combinatorics and three simple algebraic identities involving $3$-cycles and $4$-cycles.